seanslma/maki/Python/Blog/NumbaPerf.md

 # Make Python Loops 10x Faster Using Numba

-Numba is a just-in-time (JIT) compiler for Python that translates Python code into highly optimized machine code at runtime.
+Numba is a just-in-time (JIT) compiler for python that translates python code into highly optimized machine code at runtime.
 It can significantly improve the performance of numerical computations by enabling high-performance execution of functions, particularly those that make heavy use of numpy arrays.

 Here we will first briefly explain key features of numba and when to use it, and then provide an example demonstrating how to accelerate code performance by leveraging various numba features.
+If you are already familiar with numba, go directly to the third section about the demonstration.

 ## Key features of numba